 Payroll isn’t as easy as handing checks to employees for the amount of time they worked.
 You also need to subtract deductions from payroll.
-Deductions include taxes, pre-tax deductions, and post-tax payroll deductions.
+Deductions include taxes, pre-tax deductions, and post-tax deductions from payroll.

 You will deduct post-tax deductions after you withhold pre-tax deductions and taxes.